 At Blue Cross Blue Shield of Massachusetts, we want our members to receive the care they want and need, at every stage of their lives.
-That's why Blue Cross members receive enhanced benefits for end-of-life care, including expanded coverage of hospice care and broader coverage for conversations with doctors about end-of-life planning and care.
+That's why Blue Cross members receive enhanced benefits for end-of-life care, including expanded coverage of hospice care and broader coverage for conversations with doctors and other providers about end-of-life planning and care.

 Why are we doing this?

 Studies have shown that improved end-of-life care, especially conversations with a doctor, can result in:

 Better coping for family members

 Staying comfortably at home